FH-Potsdam/spark-workshops/README.md

 Sparkcore workshop
 ==================

-This is a code repository for the spark core workshop in winter semster 2014/2015 FH-Potsdam University of Applied Sciences Potsdam (Germany)
+This is a code repository for the spark core workshop that took place at [IXDS](http://www.ixds.com/) on 2014.11.07 in winter semster 2014/2015 FH-Potsdam University of Applied Sciences Potsdam (Germany)

 ###Contents